|

 what populations are increasing, now and formerly.
 The news story on

-decline in the Western Hudson Bay is presented as just what it is - one
+decline in the Western Hudson Bay was presented as just what it was -

 story from one limited part of the distribution range.
-There is one
+There was one

-page on hunting (this version was placed on the internet already when
+page on hunting (this version was indeed placed on the internet already

 Lomborg was writing his book) stating that the main threat to polar